 Eating becomes challenging when your teeth are not prepared to chew food.
 Decayed or missing teeth undermine the strength of your bite.
 They can also make you feel self-conscious about your smile.

 One of theis that you’ll be able to continue enjoying all of your favorite foods.

 What are Dental Implants?

-A dental implant is amade of a titanium alloy that’s placed deep in your jawbone.
+A dental implant is a prosthetic tooth root made of titanium alloy that’s placed deep in your jawbone.
 Since the implant is biocompatible, it’ll fuse to your jawbone over several months.
 This is a process called osseointegration.

-Once you’ve completely healed, our dentist will place an abutment and implant on top.
+Once you’ve completely healed, Dr. Bandos will place an abutment and implant on top.
 This will give you the look, feel, and function of a natural tooth.